 A quick and simple way to help turn a mood around is to watch a short video, like an animal doing something cute or silly.
 Even a short 30-second clip can have the power to make you smile when you otherwise feel bad.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with the power of small in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,